jimmy19981226/jimmy19981226/README.md

-Hi there! 👋 I'm James Chen<br>- 🔭 I’m currently working as Student Developer @ Brigham Young University–Hawaii<br>- 📫 How to reach me: jimmy19981226@gmail.com<br>- ⚡ Fun fact: I'm embarking on a journey of discovery, unraveling the wonders of the digital realm through the language of code<br><br>Feel free to explore my GitHub repositories and don't hesitate to reach out if you have any questions or would like to connect.
-I'm always open to interesting discussions and new opportunities.<br><br>Let's make the world a better place through technology and innovation!
+Hi there! 👋 I'm James Chen

+- 🔭 I’m currently working as a Student Developer at Brigham Young University–Hawaii
+- 📫 How to reach me: [jimmy19981226@gmail.com](mailto:jimmy19981226@gmail.com)
+- ⚡ Fun fact: I'm embarking on a journey of discovery, unraveling the wonders of the digital realm through the language of code

+Feel free to explore my GitHub repositories and don't hesitate to reach out if you have any questions or would like to connect.
+I'm always open to interesting discussions and new opportunities.

+Let's make the world a better place through technology and innovation!

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/profile.php?id=100002197589321) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/chen_zhi_jun/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/chen1226/)